University of California at Berkeley

 Master of Architecture

 Min’s 15+ year career includes world-class, large-scale mixed-used projects, Class A office towers, 5-star hotels, commercial facilities, and government facilities.
-Since joining SCB, Min has been involved with the Valvoline Headquarters in Lexington, KY; The Peggy Notebaert Nature Museum in Chicago’s Lincoln Park, ComEd’s Chicago North Headquarters, and Telegraph Tower in Oakland, CA, to name a few.
+Since joining SCB, Min has been involved with the Valvoline Headquarters in Lexington, KY; The Peggy Notebaert Nature Museum in Chicago’s Lincoln Park; the highly sustainable Chicago North Headquarters for ComEd; O’Hare International Airport’s Terminal 5 Garage; and Telegraph Tower in Oakland, CA, to name a few.

 Min is a member of the firm’s Office Research & Development group and the American Institute of Architects (AIA).
-He received his Master of Architecture from the University of California at Berkeley.
+He received his Master of Architecture from the University of California, Berkeley.